-To reserve space on the tour send a non-refundable deposit of $100
+To reserve space on the tour send a $100 per person deposit to:

 Touring Switzerland is almost like visiting all of Europe in one small country.
 Switzerland is a fascinating mix of French culture in the west, German in the east and Italian in the south.
 Most Swiss also speaks English, so you will have no trouble communicating.
 The towering Swiss Alps will be our main attraction, with time for some easy downhill walks on scenic hiking trails.
 You will also discover quaint villages with cobblestone lanes for pedestrians winding past ancient buildings that have the most modern shops inside, with everything spotlessly clean and well organized.
 This is the land of efficiency and charm, with very friendly people.
 The best of both worlds, old and new.

 LUCERNE Our visit begins in Lucerne, one of the world’s prettiest towns, set on a beautiful waterfront, along the shores of Lake Lucerne and the River Reuss, surrounded by majestic mountains.
 Lucerne is deservedly the most popular destination in Switzerland, famous for its well-preserved Old Town, consisting of many blocks of medieval buildings.
 CLICK for more Lucerne